hendriklammers/rxjs-webgl/README.md

-# RxJs WebGL example
+# RxJS & WebGL
-Playing with shaders
+Playing with rxjs and glsl shaders